-Under the balance of payment conventions, transactions which represent an inflow of real resources, an increase in assets, or a decrease in liabilities (such as exports of goods) are recorded as credits, and transactions representing an outflow of real resources, a decrease in assets or an increase in liabilities (such as imports of goods) are recorded as debits.
+Under the balance of payment conventions, transactions which represent an inflow of real resources denoting exports of goods and services, a decrease in assets, or an increase in liabilities are recorded as credits, and transactions representing an outflow of real resources denoting imports of goods and services, an increase in assets, or a decrease in liabilities are recorded as debits.
 Net is the balance (credits minus debits) of all transactions with each partner.

 The financial account of the balance of payments covers all transactions associated with changes of ownership in the foreign financial assets and liabilities of an economy.
-The financial account is broken down into five basic components: direct investment, portfolio investment, financial derivatives, other investment, and official reserve assets.
-Direct investment implies that a resident investor in one economy has a lasting interest in, and a degree of influence over the management of, a business enterprise resident in another economy.
+The financial account is broken down, according to the BPM5, into five basic components: direct investment, portfolio investment, financial derivatives, other investment, and reserve assets.
+Direct investment implies that a resident direct investor in one economy has a lasting interest in, and a degree of influence over the management of, a business direct investment enterprise resident in another economy.
 Direct investment is classified primarily on a directional basis: resident direct investment abroad and non-resident direct investment in the reporting economy.
 Within this classification three main components are distinguished: equity capital, reinvested earnings, and other capital; these are discussed in more detail in an article on foreign direct investment.

 Reserve assets are foreign financial assets available to, and controlled by, monetary authorities; they are used for financing and regulating payments imbalances or for other purposes.